 Dr. Bridget Stiegler

-Dr. Bridget Stiegler is a distinguished osteopathic physician, board-certified in Internal Medicine and Hospice and Palliative Medicine.
-With nearly 20 years of experience in managing complex medical conditions, she has dedicated the past decade to the care of patients with life-threatening or terminal illnesses.
-Currently, Dr. Stiegler is a fellow at the Andrew Weil Center for Integrative Medicine at the University of Arizona, where she is expanding her expertise in complementary and alternative healing modalities.
+Dr. Bridget Stiegler is a distinguished osteopathic physician, board-certified in Internal Medicine, Hospice and Palliative Medicine, and fellowship trained in Integrative Medicine.
+Dr. Stiegler has over 20 years of experience in managing complex medical conditions in a variety of care environments, including the hospital, care facility, clinic and in-home setting.
+In March of 2025, she opened True North Integrative Osteopathic Institute, after completing an integrative medicine fellowship at the Andrew Weil Center for Integrative Medicine at the University of Arizona.
+She is enjoying expanding her expertise in complementary and alternative healing modalities, blending the best of evidence based western medicine with ancient healing practices.

 In addition to her clinical work, Dr. Stiegler is a clinical professor of Internal Medicine at the University of Arizona and serves as Vice President of the Arizona Academy of Osteopathy.
-She is highly regarded as a leader in End-of-Life Care and has provided extensive education in various academic settings, earning respect as a dynamic and compassionate teacher.
-Her commitment to holistic, evidence-based care drives her mission to enhance quality of life, comfort, and autonomy for patients and their families navigating serious illnesses.
+She is currently serving as physician member of the Data Safety Monitoring Board for Scottsdale Research Institute, overseeing landmark trials evaluating the utility of psychedelic medicines.